OStach-adm01/terraform-lab/docs/roadmap.md

 - [ ] Verify SSH connectivity and `ansible.builtin.ping` from `ansible-controller` to every managed node.
 - [ ] Gather and inspect facts from all managed nodes.
 - [ ] Verify passwordless privilege escalation with `become` on all managed nodes.
-- [ ] Create a `common` role for updates, base packages, time synchronization, users, and basic hardening.
+- [ ] Extend the `common` role with an update policy, user management, and basic hardening.
 - [x] Add the initial `common` role tasks for base packages and QEMU Guest Agent management.
 - [x] Extend the `common` role with timezone and `systemd-timesyncd` configuration.
 - [x] Apply the extended `common` role to `k8s-worker-01` (`changed=1`, no failures).